Online education has never been more important than it is today. The ability to learn online gives more flexibility to both educators and students.

 Consider blocking off some time at an earlier moment to run through your lesson.
 It is a good idea to record the video so that you have the ability to go through and make any changes or additions when you live stream to your students.

 While you are preparing for your first live stream, it is smart to check the lighting at the filming location about 24 hours before you plan to go live.
 Let’s say you’re live streaming at noon on Tuesday.
 Set up your camera on Monday between 11:00 AM and 1:00 PM to make sure the lighting is adequate.

 Once you’ve ticked all these little boxes off your list, the most important thing is to relax and have a little fun.
 Your goal is to educate, but letting your personality shine through will help students better connect with you.

-Following five steps will equip you for creating the best educational live streams possible.
-Your students will pick up on your preparedness and take your lesson much more seriously than if you simply conferenced everybody in on a platform like Zoom.
+Following these five simple steps will equip you for creating the best live streaming classroom possible.
+Your students will pick up on your preparedness and take your live streaming classes much more seriously than if you simply conferenced everybody in on a platform like Zoom.